OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/wikis/Wikis.md

 To edit the index and menu, you can return to either page at any time in the editors wiki menu.
 ![Wiki_index_menu_bearbeiten.png](assets/Wiki_index_menu_bearbeiten.png)

 To check this, exit the course editor.
 You will then see that a wiki course element in OpenOlat complements the menu structure of the course.
-The Wiki articles appear directly as menu items in the OpenOlat course menu.
+The wiki articles appear directly as menu items in the OpenOlat course menu.
 ![Wiki_kursmenu.png](assets/Wiki_kursmenu1.png)

-### d) Wiki-Seite (Artikel) erstellen
+### d) Create wiki pages (articles)

-Klicken Sie im Menü des Wiki-Editors auf "Erstellen".
-Es erscheint eine Box, in der Sie den Titel Ihres neuen Wiki-Artikels eintragen können.
+Click on "Create" in the Wiki Editor menu.
+A box appears in which you can enter the title of your new wiki article.
 ![Wiki_artikel_neu1.png](assets/Wiki_artikel_neu1.png)

-Sobald Sie die Titeleingabe mit Klick auf den Button "Erstellen" abgeschlossen haben, erscheint die Seite des Artikels mit dem Hinweis, dass die Seite noch nicht existiert (leer ist).
+As soon as you finish entering the title by clicking the "Create" button, the page of the article will appear with a notice that the page does not exist yet (is empty).

 ![Wiki_artikel_neu2.png](assets/Wiki_artikel_neu2.png)

-Klicken Sie auf den roten Link mit dem Seitentitel.
+Click on the red link with the page title.

-Nun befinden Sie sich im Tab "Seite bearbeiten" des neu erstellten Artikels und können dort Ihren Text, Bilder usw. einfügen.
+Now you are in the "Edit Page" tab of the newly created article and you can insert your text, images, etc. there.

 ![Wiki_artikel_neu3.png](assets/Wiki_artikel_neu3.png)

-### e) Wiki-Menü anpassen
+### e) Customize wiki menu

-Für Änderungen des Menüs klicken Sie in der Dropdown-Auswahl „Wiki-Menu“ auf „Ändern“, um das Wiki-Menu mit den Wiki-Seiten nach Ihren Wünsche anzupassen.
+For changes to the menu, click "Modify" in the "Wiki Menu" drop-down selection to customize the wiki menu with the wiki pages according to your wishes.

 ![Wiki_menu_anpassen.png](assets/Wiki_menu_anpassen.png)

-### f) Editieren der Wiki-Lernressource beenden
+### f) Finish editing the wiki learning resource

-In der Breadcrumb von OpenOlat sehen Sie, dass Sie gerade die Lernressource bearbeitet haben, nicht den Kurs.
-Beenden Sie das Editieren der Wiki-Lernressource und kehren Sie nun zum Kurs zurück.
+In the OpenOlat breadcrumb, you will see that you have just edited the learning resource, not the course.
+Finish editing the wiki learning resource and now return to the course.

 ![Wiki_editieren_beenden.png](assets/Wiki_editieren_beenden.png)